 - Putting enough spending on the card

-The easiest way I found to meet the credit card spending minimums to earn the bonus is Plastiq.
+The easiest way I found to make sure I can meet the minimum spend to earn the bonus is Plastiq.
 Plastiq accepts American Express, Visa, and MasterCard and allows you to pay bills that you normally have to pay by check through a credit card.
 If you use the referral code 471946, I will receive some fee free dollars and you will as well.

 Plastiq charges a fee of 2.5% for most transactions, so obviously if you are not earning more than 2.5% cash back or in reward points it is not worth putting all your transactions through.
 But when you have a bonus like the Chase Sapphire Reserve that offers $1500 in Ultimate Reward points, paying $125 in fees to Plastiq is well worth it.